second-slip/birder-server/README.md

 # Birder
 Birder is an Angular 9 single-page application and an ASP.NET Core 3.1 API.

 The Angular web app 'environments' folder is not tracked.
-You will need to the environments folder and and at least the environment.ts file to your cloned copy.
+You will need add an environments folder and at least the environment.ts file to your cloned copy.
 Here's the file structure:

 ```
 └──Birder/src/environments/